 Autumn Equinox: Official Start of Fall in Northern Hemisphere

-The Fall Equinox 2020 day and timings for Northern and Southern Hemisphere are shared here!
+The Fall Equinox 2021 day and timings for Northern and Southern Hemisphere are shared here!
 Fall Equinox is also known as September Equinox or autumn equinox.
-The date and time are 22nd September 2020, at 1.30 PM as per UTC.
-The Eastern Time is 9.30 AM on the same date.
-It is considered the official start of fall 2020.
+The date and time are 22nd September 2021, at 7.21 PM as per UTC.
+The Eastern Daylight Time is 3.21 PM on the same date.
+It is considered the official start of fall 2021.
 Astronomically, it marks the first day of the autumn season in Northern Hemisphere of the earth.
 Fall is the period of transition from summer to winter.
 It falls in September when the sunset starts happening early day by day as wintertime approaches.
 Further, we have shared date, time, meaning, and activities of the fall season.
-Also, do not forget to check when is the full moon october 2020.
+Also, do not forget to check when is the full moon october 2021.

 Interesting Facts About Autumn Equinox

 Here are some interesting facts about the Fall Equinox 2021, we would love to share with you.
 These facts will also explain you this geographical phenomenon in a friendly manner: